-Details of the restructuring liability activity for the Company's workforce reductions for the period ended December 31, 2022 as recorded in accrued expenses and other current liabilities and other non-current liabilities in the consolidated balance sheet in this Annual Report on Form 10-K/A are as follows:
+Details of the restructuring liability activity for the Company's workforce reductions for the period ended December 31, 2022 as recorded in accrued expenses and other current liabilities and other non-current liabilities in the consolidated balance sheet on this Form 10-K are as follows:

-December 31, 2022
+December 31, 2022 (in thousands)

-(in thousands)

 Balance at December 31, 2021 \$

 Restructuring charges 15,933

 Stock-based compensation expense (3,197)

 Severance payments and adjustments (8,977)

 Balance at December 31, 2022 \$ 3,758

-7. Liability Related to Sale of Future Royalties
+6. Liability Related to Sale of Future Royalties

 On February 25, 2021, the Company entered into the Royalty Agreement with HealthCare Royalty Partners IV, L.P., or HCR, pursuant to which the Company sold to HCR its right to receive royalties and sales milestones for vadadustat in Japan and certain other Asian countries, such countries, collectively, the MTPC Territory, and such payments collectively the Royalty Interest Payments, in each case, payable to the Company under the MTPC Agreement, subject to an annual maximum "cap" of \$13.0 million, or the Annual Cap, and an aggregate maximum "cap" of \$150.0 million, or the Aggregate Cap.
 After HCR receives Royalty Interest Payments equal to the Annual Cap in a given calendar year, the Company will receive 85% of the Royalty Interest Payments for the remainder of that year.
 After HCR receives Royalty Interest Payments equal to the Aggregate Cap, or the Company pays the Aggregate Cap to HCR (net of the Royalty Interest Payments already received by HCR), the Royalty Interest Payments will revert back to the Company, and HCR would have no further right to any Royalty Interest Payments.
 The Company received \$44.8 million from HCR (net of certain transaction expenses) under the Royalty Agreement, and the Company is eligible to receive an additional \$5.0 million in each year from 2021 through 2023 under the Royalty Agreement if specified annual sales milestones are achieved for vadadustat in the MTPC Territory, subject to the satisfaction of certain customary conditions.
-The sales milestone for vadadustat in the MTPC Territory was not achieved for 2022 or 2021.
-The Company retains the right to receive all potential future regulatory milestones for vadadustat under the MTPC Agreement.
+The sales milestone for vadadustat under the MTPC Agreement.
 The Royalty Agreement will terminate on the earlier of the date on which HCR has received (i) the last Royalty Interest Payment or (ii) payment by the Company of an amount equal to the Aggregate Cap minus the aggregate amount of all Royalty Interest Payments actually received by HCR.